 To compete with online retailers, brick-and-mortar stores in Chicago are making shopping more of an experience, and for the holidays, they’ve upped their game.
 Their goal?
 To make tackling your gift list much more enjoyable than sitting in front of a computer screen.
 Before you order online, check out some of these fun shopping experiences in Chicago and the surrounding suburbs.
 From the Magnificent Mile to pop-up markets, Illinois Makers and other quaint shopping experiences beyond the city, read on to discover the best ways to enjoy the holiday shopping season.

 If you're looking to get all your holiday shopping sorted in one convenient stretch, look no further than Chicago's Magnificent Mile.
-Dining, lodging and entertainment combine with world-class shopping that include flagship retailers and department stores with all your favorite brands.
-Nike, Lululemon, Gucci, Hugo Boss, Patagonia, Bloomingdales, Sephora, MAC, Best Buy, Apple, Pandora, Cartier and literally EVERYTHING in between.
+Dining, lodging and entertainment combine with world-class shopping that includes flagship retailers and department stores with all your favorite brands.
+Nike, Lululemon, Gucci, Hugo Boss, Patagonia, Bloomingdales, Sephora, MAC, Apple, Pandora, Cartier and literally EVERYTHING in between.
 And when you've shopped till you dropped at Water Tower Place relax by the Historic Water Tower while you plan your next stop.
 Check out the details below for more information on select stores that truly transform the in-person shopping experience.

 - Buying cosmetics and perfume is a high-tech, hands-on experience at Michigan Avenue’s flagship Sephora, filled with iPad stations that let you take beauty classes, experiment with products and then share your new look online.

 - Shopping is like hanging out at a friend’s hip River North condo at Trunk Club, an appointment-only adult clothing store owned by Nordstrom.
-Start with a complementary cocktail or coffee at their bar until a stylist brings you to a private living room space.
+Start with a complimentary cocktail or coffee at their bar until a stylist brings you to a private living room space.
 There, they’ll bring out clothes and offer fashion suggestions.

 - RH (Restoration Hardware) is a gorgeous space filled with cozy seating and the beloved 3 Arts Club Café.
 Everything you see, eat or drink at RH–like stylish home decor, plush throws, or a nice bottle of wine—is for sale.
 The stunning design makes it a great place to bring guests for both lounging and relaxed holiday shopping.

 A December shopping trip to Macy’s State Street must begin with a peek at its animated outdoor holiday window displays.
 They’ve been a Chicago tradition for generations, dating back to when it was a Marshall Field’s store.
 Afterward, go inside and shop the eight-floor department store that encircles Macy’s 45-foot Great Tree.
-Snag gifts like Frango Mints (an old-school Chicago treat), Chicago sports team merchandise and Chicago-themed Christmas ornaments.
+Snag gifts like Frango Mints (an old-school Chicago treat), Chicago sports team merchandise, and Chicago-themed Christmas ornaments.
 Long line to pay?
 Not if you use Scan & Pay in the Macy’s app.
 Just scan your items, pay through the app, and then whip through the Scan & Pay service kiosks for security tag removal and shopping bags.

 Take a Break